 Dey CJ, Richardson E, McGeachy D, Gilchrist HG & Semeniuk CAD.
 2017.
 Increasing nest predation will be insufficient to maintain polar bear body condition in the face of sea-ice loss.
 Global Change Biology

-This research is part of a large collaborative research cluster including Canadian government scientists (Grant Gilchrist, Evan Richardson), academic partners (Christina Semeniuk, Oliver Love, Kyle Elliot, Mark Forbes, Joël Bêty), Inuit partners (the Nunavut Inuit Wildlife Secretariat, Hunters and Trappers Associations in Coral Harbour, Cape Dorset, Kimmirut and Sanikiluaq) and many important funders (Environment and Climate Change Canada, Mitacs, Baffinland, Liber Ero, NSERC, PEW Charitable Trust, Oceans North).
+This research involves a diverse group of partner including Canadian government scientists and policy experts (Grant Gilchrist, Evan Richardson, Samuel Iverson), academic partners (Christina Semeniuk, Oliver Love, Kyle Elliot, Mark Forbes, Joël Bêty), Inuit partners (the Nunavut Inuit Wildlife Secretariat, Hunters and Trappers Associations in Coral Harbour, Cape Dorset, Kimmirut and Sanikiluaq) and many important funders (Environment and Climate Change Canada, Mitacs, Baffinland, Liber Ero, NSERC, PEW Charitable Trust, Oceans North).

 Evolution of Animal Traits

-Environments determine which traits are required for animals to survive and reproduce.
-My research investigates why different species have different traits, and how multiple traits co-evolve to define animal phenotypes.
+Environments determine how traits influence survival and reproduction.
+My research investigates why different species have different morphological and behavioural traits, how environmental change influences trait evolution, and how multiple traits co-evolve.

 Dey CJ, O’Connor CM, Wilkinson H, Shultz S, Balshine S & Fitzpatrick JL.
 2017.
 Direct benefits and evolutionary transitions to complex societies.
 Nature Ecology & Evolution